ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    4. Log into OpenShift and allow the requested permissions to see the Grafana dashboard.
 2. Click the **Dashboard** menu in the left navigation panel, select the **Manage** tab, then **istio** and **Istio Service Dashboard**.
 1. Select `productpage.bookinfo.svc.cluster.local` in the **Service** drop down.
-2. Open your {{site.data.keyword.Bluemix_notm}} Shell tab/window and generate a small load to the app by sending traffic to the Ingress host location you set in the last section.
+2. Go to your {{site.data.keyword.cloud-shell_notm}} tab/window and generate a small load to the app by sending traffic to the Ingress host location you set in the last section.

    ```sh
    for i in {1..20}; do sleep 0.5; curl -I $INGRESS_HOST/productpage; done